-15. Member Responsibilities;
+15. Member Responsibilities:

-a.
-A description of procedures to follow if:
+- a.
+A description of procedures to follow if: - i.

-- i.
 The Member's family size changes; - ii.
 The Member moves out of state or has other address changes; and - iii.
 The Member obtains or has health coverage under another policy or there are changes to that coverage; - b.
-Actions the Member can make towards improving his or her own health, Member responsibilities and any other information deemed essential by the Contractor; - c.
-Information about the process that Members and Providers must follow when requesting inpatient Prior Authorization, including name and number of the Division's inpatient Prior Authorization vendor, and how to notify the Contractor of an inpatient admission; - d.
+Action the Member can make towards improving his or her own health, Member responsibilities and any other information deemed essential by the Contractor; - c.
+Information about the process that Members and Providers must follow when requesting inpatient Prior Authorization; - d.
 Information about advance directives such as living wills or durable power of attorney, in accordance with 42 C.F.R. § 489.100 and 42 C.F.R. § 438.6 (i)(2-4); and - e.
 Information regarding the Member's repayment of capitation premium payments if Enrollment is discontinued due to failure to report truthful or accurate information when applying for Medicaid;

-16. Contractor Responsibilities;
+16. Contractor Responsibilities: